 - If Blavod is not your vodka of choice or you can't find it, you can always make your own black vodka using whichever brand you prefer.
 The trick is as simple as using a certain combination of food coloring.

-- No matter what vodka you use, it will not create a perfect layer on top of the cranberry.
-The black will immediately take over some of the red juice and the two will slowly become one as the drink settles.
+- No matter what vodka you use, it may not create a perfect layer on top of the cranberry. the black will immediately take over some of the red juice and the two will slowly become one as the drink settles.

 - Pour this drink as a layered shot if you like.
 Simply fill a shot glass almost half way with cranberry juice then top it with the black vodka.